cyruscyliu/cyruscyliu.github.io/posts/2021-09-03-Summary-Research-SE.md

 + Computation Theory
 + Information Security

-At the same time, you are encouraged to seize two or three programming languages.
+At the same time, we are encouraged to seize two or three programming languages.
 Usually, they can be C/C++, Java, and Python.
-Usually, it is quite helpful to know bash.
+Usually, it is quite helpful to know shell commands.

-### Level 1
+## Level 2

-At this level, you have to train yourself through projects and be familiar with what in the following.
+At this level, we have to train ourselves through projects and be familiar with what in the following.

-First, you are supposed to know how to start, maintain and advertise a project.
-Here are several topics for you.

 + Requirements Analysis
 + Code Style
++ Documentation
 + Version Control: Pull, Documentation, Commit, Push or Pull Request
 + Discussion: Issue, Maillist, and Forum
 + Debug and Patch